 • Pass a criminal background check

-• Graduate from high school with a diploma or the equivalent
+• Graduated from high school with a diploma or the equivalent

 • Complete the RBT training